-The iBasso DX160 is the company’s new mid-range compact digital media player featuring Android Oreo, a 1080p screen, and dual CS 43198 DAC implementation.
+The iBasso DX160 is the company’s new mid-range compact DAP or digital media player featuring Android Oreo, a 1080p screen, and a dual CS 43198 DAC.
 It is priced at $399.

 Disclaimer: The iBasso DX160 was sent to us as a sample in exchange for our honest opinion.
 We thank iBasso for this opportunity.

 To learn more about iBasso product reviewed on Headfonics you can click here.